 And last, but certainly not least, order wood flowers!

 Since wood flowers last forever, they’re a great option to buy – especially now.
 If your wedding ends up having to be postponed, the flowers will be fine through the delay and will still be just as beautiful when your event happens.

-There you have it, my suggestions on how to plan your wedding during quarantine!
+15 of my suggestions on how to plan your wedding during quarantine!
 I know these uncertain times can make it hard to get excited about your upcoming wedding, but I think it’s important to take breaks from the worry and focus on the light at the end of the tunnel.
 We’ll get through this!